“I believe that forms are capable of continuing or starting a conversation.”

 What is generally understood as an activity of leisure and contemplation—an aimless stroll through a museum—is for Issa the origin of inspiration.
 She returns to her studio with her notes and sketches, and conceives a new object and text pairing that responds to and interprets what she has seen and read.
 The resulting work is a form of knowledge deconstruction, challenging the assumptions we make about the transparency of historical evidence.

-The Heritage Studies combine Issa’s sense of beguilement in the museum with designed and built forms, which she makes with the help of fabricators.
+The Heritage Studies combine Issa’s sense of beguilement in the museum with designed and built forms.
 In some ways these objects seem familiar: they are displayed in typical museum fashion, in vitrines or on white pedestals.
 However, the artist tends to incorporate elements that can trigger a sense of mystery.
 These can include motifs that recall religious practice, such as the crescent moon, which was adopted as a symbol of Islam during the Ottoman Empire.
 Cradled in a small white box, the symbolism of the crescent is displaced, hidden, safeguarded—or perhaps reinvented.

 Note: Opening quote is from Iman Issa and Andrew Weiner, “Iman Issa by Andrew Weiner.”
 BOMB, July 15, 2017. https://bombmagazine.org/articles/iman-issa/.